Surveying: 20th century

-At the beginning of the century surveyors had improved the older chains and ropes, but still faced the problem of accurate measurement of long distances.
-Dr Trevor Lloyd Wadley developed the Tellurometer during the 1950s.
+At the beginning of the century, surveyors had improved the older chains and ropes, but they still faced the problem of accurate measurement of long distances.
+Trevor Lloyd Wadley developed the Tellurometer during the 1950s.
 It measures long distances using two microwave transmitter/receivers.

 During the late 1950s Geodimeter introduced electronic distance measurement (EDM) equipment.
 EDM units use a multi frequency phase shift of light waves to find a distance.
-These instruments saved the need for days or weeks of chain measurement by measuring between points kilometers apart in one go.
+These instruments eliminated the need for days or weeks of chain measurement by measuring between points kilometers apart in one go.

 Advances in electronics allowed miniaturization of EDM.
 In the 1970s the first instruments combining angle and distance measurement appeared, becoming known as total stations.
 Manufacturers added more equipment by degrees, bringing improvements in accuracy and speed of measurement.
-Major advances include tilt compensators, data recorders, and on-board calculation programs.
+Major advances include tilt compensators, data recorders and on-board calculation programs.

 The first satellite positioning system was the US Navy TRANSIT system.
 The first successful launch took place in 1960.
 The system's main purpose was to provide position information to Polaris missile submarines.
 Surveyors found they could use field receivers to determine the location of a point.
-Sparse satellite cover and large equipment made observations laborious, and inaccurate.
+Sparse satellite cover and large equipment made observations laborious and inaccurate.
 The main use was establishing benchmarks in remote locations.

 The US Air Force launched the first prototype satellites of the Global Positioning System (GPS) in 1978.
-GPS used a larger constellation of satellites and improved signal transmission to provide more accuracy.
+GPS used a larger constellation of satellites and improved signal transmission, thus improving accuracy.
 Early GPS observations required several hours of observations by a static receiver to reach survey accuracy requirements.
-Recent improvements to both satellites and receivers allow Real Time Kinematic (RTK) surveying.
-RTK surveys get high-accuracy measurements by using a fixed base station and a second roving antenna.
+Later improvements to both satellites and receivers allowed for Real Time Kinematic (RTK) surveying.
+RTK surveys provide high-accuracy measurements by using a fixed base station and a second roving antenna.
 The position of the roving antenna can be tracked.

 21st century

-The theodolite, total station, and RTK GPS survey remain the primary methods in use.
+The theodolite, total station and RTK GPS survey remain the primary methods in use.

 Remote sensing and satellite imagery continue to improve and become cheaper, allowing more commonplace use.
-Prominent new technologies include three-dimensional (3D) scanning and use of lidar for topographical surveys.
+Prominent new technologies include three-dimensional (3D) scanning and lidar-based topographical surveys.
 UAV technology along with photogrammetric image processing is also appearing.